 Common goldfish can also be used and sold as feeder goldfish.

 The comet goldfish is one of the most popular varieties of single-tailed goldfish.
 The breed originated in the United States in the 1880s.

 These fish have long, slim bodies with trailing tails, which is how they got their name.
 Comet goldfish are typically orange or yellow but can come in other color forms as well.

 Their trailing fins and smaller size are what distinguish them from the common goldfish.

 Comets are very fast swimmers that do better in garden ponds than indoor tanks.
 Give them the space to swim, and they will display their grace and coordination.

-Calicos can also be called rainbow if they display a particularly large array of colors.
+Calico goldfish can also be called rainbow if they display a particularly large array of colors.

-Multiple varieties of the Shubunkin exist including the:
+Multiple varieties of the shubunkin exist including the:

 It is quite uncommon and only available on scaleless varieties and certain fancy breeds.

 Most calico fish have a blue or lavender base color.